trinistr/dicey/README.md

 - *"5", "25", or "525"*: a single positive integer makes a regular die (like a D20).
 - *"3-6", "-5..5", "(0-1)"*: a pair of integers with a separator, possibly in round brackets, makes a numeric die with integers in the range.
   - Accepted separators: "-", "..", "...", "–" (en dash), "—" (em dash), "…" (ellipsis).
-- *"1,2,4", "(-1.5,0,1.5)", or "2,"*: a list of any numbers separated by commas, possibly in round brackets, makes a custom numeric die.
+- *"1,2,4", "(-1.5,0,3/2)", or "2,"*: a list of any numbers separated by commas, possibly in round brackets, makes a custom numeric die.
   - Lists can end in a comma, allowing single-number lists.
+  - There is no difference between equal decimal and fractional representations of numbers.
 - *"1,1.5,Two", "(💚,🧡,💙,💜)" or "('1','(bracket)')"*: a list of strings and numbers separated by commas, possibly in round brackets, makes an arbitrary die.
   - Lists can end in a comma, allowing single-string lists.
   - Single (') or double (") quotes can be used to include other quotes and round brackets in the string.
 Otherwise, they are prohibited.
 Commas are always prohibited.